gnosis/dx-services/README.md

 In the previous command, notice that it has a similar configuration as in the Public API run, with the difference of:
 * `MNEMONIC`: Allows to setup the bots account used to sign the transactions.
+* `MARKETS`: It's not used in this case
+* `CONFIG_FILE`: The file with details about bot configuration
+* `--mount`: Mount a volume in the docker container that should contain the CONFIG_FILE.
+The `source` route should be the route containing the desired config file.
+The route passed to `CONFIG_FILE` should be relative to `destination` folder in the container
 * `-p 8081:8081`: The Bots API it's exposed on port 8081.
 * `yarn bots`: NPM Script used to run the Liquidity Bots.